zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 lowercase letters if it is clear that your reference is generic and not a specific name of a window or field on a menu, for example:

-* Click :guilabel:`Edit` to display the
+Click :guilabel:`Edit` to display the :guilabel:`Widget Configuration` window.
-  :guilabel:`Widget Configuration ` window.

-* The widget configuration window has several advanced widget configuration options.
+The widget configuration window has several advanced widget configuration options.

-This second bullet could have capitalized the term "Widget Configuration window"; but there are times when you might want to refer to something with a generic descriptor and not its name.
-Observe the use of the |ReST| markup ``:guilabel:`` on the first bullet.
+The second sentence could have capitalized the term "Widget Configuration window"; but there are times when you might want to refer to something with a generic descriptor and not its name.
+Observe the use of the ReST markup ``:guilabel:`` on the first sentence.

 A few other menu capitalization rules to keep in mind: